stytchauth/stytch-nextjs-pages-router-example/README.md

 The application will be available at [`http://localhost:3000`](http://localhost:3000).

-You'll be able to login with Email Magic Links or Google OAuth and see your Stytch User object, Stytch Session, and see how logging out works.
+You'll be able to login with Email Magic Links and see your Stytch User object, Stytch Session, and see how logging out works.

 ## Next steps